HanSunUCLA/Machine_Learning_Review/ML_Review.md

 ### DBSCAN

-An unsupervised classification clustering method.
+An unsupervised classification density based clustering method.
 Points are classified as core points, density-reachable points and outliers.

 1. A point p is a core point if at least minPts points are within distance ε (ε is the maximum radius of the neighborhood from p) of it (including p).
 Those points are said to be *directly reachable* from p;
 2. A point q is directly reachable from p if point q is within distance ε from point p and p must be a core point;